FCap5/Work-Day-Calendar/README.md

 I had one issue with my HTML, that I later caught and fixed.
 For the calendarEvent, I first created a div, and then put the textarea inside of that div.
 This meant that the text area didn't span the whole width between the time stamp and the save button.
 I figured out some ways to get it to stretch using negative margins in CSS and a bit of redundant code in JS.
 After I took a break and came back to the code, I realized I could just elimenate the parent DIV delete the superfluous code.
 Ever vigilant on the hunt for clean code!

-## I still hate CSS

-Am I the only one who just really doesn't like CSS?
-It's so tedious.
-Fortunately, this didn't require too much CSS.
-Basically, I just needed to set some heights, text positions, and colors.
-It took a little bit longer than I would have liked, but I got it done.

 ## JS